iMash-io/chatterbox-vllm/README.md

 An early version of Multilingual support is available (see [this example](https://github.com/randombk/chatterbox-vllm/blob/master/example-tts-multilingual.py)).
 However there *are* quality degradations compared to the original model, driven by:
 * Alignment Stream Analyzer is not implemented, which can result in errors, repetitions, and extra noise at the end of the audio snippet.
 * The lack of learned speech positional encodings is also much more noticible.
-* Chinese (cn) segmentation is skipped, pending https://github.com/lancopku/pkuseg-python/issues/180.
+* Russian text stress is not yet implemented.

 For the list of supported languages, see [here](https://github.com/resemble-ai/chatterbox?tab=readme-ov-file#supported-languages).